 13 May 2016

-This Bill would require the government to set targets for the amount of sugar in foods and drinks.
-It would require labels to show sugar content as the number of teaspoonfuls, and it would establish rules for how sugar information is presented in advertising of food and drinks.
+This bill would require the government to set targets for how much sugar is in foods and drinks, require sugar content on labelling to be shown as the number of teaspoonfuls, and establish standards for how information about food and drinks is presented in advertising.

 Generated 21 February 2026